- the importance of congruence – or integrity, in everyday language

 Duration: 5m 12s

-Again, if you like the podcast, please review it on iTunes – because even if you’re not an iTunes subscriber yourself, that’s where most people still find their podcasts, so that’s where your review will make the most difference.
+Again, if you like the podcast, please review it on Apple Podcasts – because even if you’re not an Apple Podcasts subscriber yourself, that’s where most people still find their podcasts, so that’s where your review will make the most difference.

 Image: The young Abraham Lincoln, later to be America’s greatest president, debating Stephen Douglas in the Senate election for Illinois in 1858.
 The debates established Lincoln as a credible presidential candidate.
 Image from Wikipedia, public domain.